MJOAN/React-YTSearchApi/README.md

-# ReduxSimpleStarter
+# YT Search API with React Redux

 This is a YouTube like search created with React and Redux.
-Thank you to Stephen Grider, for the video and walk-through: https://github.com/StephenGrider
+Thank you to [Stephen Grider](https://github.com/StephenGrider) for the setup tutorial.

-#### To Begin:
+####
 Checkout the repo, install dependencies, then start the gulp process with the following:

 ```